 - Birth Information (Date & Place)

 - Names of Honors & Awards

 - Dates of student attendance at an institution – i.e. “was a student from ____ to ____”

 Parents may be surprised to find out that some of these details (like a student’s birth information) are not protected under FERPA, which is why educational institutions are required to provide advance notice of what information they will be making available under this clause.

 Further complicating things is the fact that while FERPA allows Directory Information to be shared without prior consent, students and parents can request that information be withheld, making it private in their case.
 It’s likely that most won’t have taken this step, so it can be harder for staff to remember which students have, especially mid-conversation.
 Record systems should be set up to explicitly signal when a student has requested privacy, and staff should be trained to check before responding to requests, even if 99% of the student body allows disclosure.

 Phone Theft Can Lead to Breaches

 Beyond controlling what information staff give out, there’s another phone breach risk your organization should be aware of.
 If staff have access to work voicemails via mobile devices (either organization-provided or used under Bring Your Own Device (BYOD) initiatives), there is always a risk of them being lost or stolen.
-Using a Secure Messaging solution (such as XM Connect) protects against this risk by making messages accessible to, but not storable on such devices.
+Using a Secure Messaging solution (such as CX-E) protects against this risk by making messages accessible to, but not storable on such devices.
 In the event one is exposed, messaging access can be cut off at the server level, preventing a breach without requiring the device’s recovery.